hartwigmedical/hmftools/serve/README.md

-LOW_TUMOR_MUTATIONAL_LOAD | Evidence is applicable when the genome does not have a high tumor mutational load status HOMOLOGOUS_RECOMBINATION_DEFICIENT | Evidence is applicable when the genome has a HRD status HPV_POSITIVE | Evidence is applicable when viral presence of some form of HPV has been found EBV_POSITIVE | Evidence is applicable when viral presence of some form of HPV has been found
+LOW_TUMOR_MUTATIONAL_LOAD | Evidence is applicable when the genome does not have a high tumor mutational load status HOMOLOGOUS_RECOMBINATION_DEFICIENT | Evidence is applicable when the genome has a HRD status HPV_POSITIVE | Evidence is applicable when viral presence of some form of HPV has been found EBV_POSITIVE | Evidence is applicable when viral presence of some form of EBV has been found

 ## Curation and harmonization of individual knowledgebases